appasaheb4/SqliteDB-Create-Insert-Show-Using-sqlite-storage-ReactNative/README.md

 # SqliteDB-Create-Insert-Show-Using-sqlite-storage-ReactNative
-How to create sqllite database in insert and show they data using react native sqlite storage in react-native?
+How to create sqlliteDB in insert and show they data in react-native?